shiffman/Clustering-Umap-Embeddings/README.md

 This repository contains examples of clustering images using UMAP (Uniform Manifold Approximation and Projection) visualization.

+The examples use an embeddings database (`embeddings/embeddings.bin`, `embeddings/photos.json`) from this[Create Embeddings Database](https://github.com/shiffman/create-embeddings-database) node.js repo.

 ## Examples

 - **2D**: Visualize images in a 2D UMAP projection